delabassee/odl2021-lab/step/serialization-filtering.md

 Serialization is the process of transforming an object graph into a bytestream.
 Appropriately the process of deserialization is the inverse, where a bytestream is converted into an object graph.

-Historically the process of serializing and deserializing an object graph required writing a lot of complex and often error-prone code.
-The implemention of serialization as a core Java feature was vital to Java's raise in popularity; allowing for the easy transmission and receiving of data to and from remote processes, persisting state to disk, and communication with external services like a database.
+In the 80's and 90's serialization was a difficult problem, requiring developers to write a lot of hard to read and often error-prone code.
+To address this concern, serialization was implemented as a core Java feature and was vital for its raise in popularity; allowing for the easy transmission and receiving of data to and from remote processes, persisting state to disk, and communication with external services like a database.

 ### Issues with Serialization in Java

 While serialization was vital to Java's success, it has also been a source of many headaches.
-The heaches come from several issues in how serialization was implemented in Java, a short list of issues include;
+The headaches stem from many issues in how serialization was implemented in Java.
+A shortlist of issues include;

 * Breaks encapsulation by not calling constructors and setting fields reflectively.
 * The behavior of serialization depends on the "magic" methods and fields; `readObject`, `writeObject`, `readObjectNoData`, `readResolve`, `writeReplace`, `serialVersionUID`, and `serialPersistentFields`